-MRC notes the following significant foreseeable future conditions with the potential to affect performance in 2013:
+MRC notes the following significant foreseeable future conditions with the potential to affect performance in 2014 and beyond:

 Facility Maintenance Costs.
-The Facility Operator is planning to incur major maintenance expenditures for the Facility to ensure that operations continue through and beyond 2018.
-Implementation of capital and maintenance investments in the Facility's major processing and production systems will continue to be an integral factor in maintaining economic performance in 2013 and thereafter.
-The costs of such investments to sustain economic performance have increased in recent years.
-There is no assurance that the level of future investment in capital and major maintenance projects at the Facility will not exceed projections for the coming years, or that performance will be maintained at current levels.
+The facility operator, acting for PERC, LP, is planning to incur major maintenance expenditures for the Facility to ensure that operations continue through and beyond 2018.
+Implementation of capital and maintenance investments in the Facility's major processing and production systems will continue to be an integral factor in maintaining economic performance in 2014 and thereafter.
+The total cost of the investments required to sustain economic performance has increased in recent years.
+There is no assurance that the level of future investment in capital and major maintenance projects at the Facility as required to maintain current levels of performance will not exceed projections in the coming years, or that performance will be maintained at current levels.

-As a facility with a nameplate generating capacity of more than 20 MW, the Facility is required to comply with new requirements for the reliability and security of the regional electric grid as overseen by the Northeast Power Coordinating Council (NPCC), the North American Electricity Reliability Corporation (NERC) and other related organizations of applicable jurisdiction.
+As a facility with a nameplate generating capacity of more than 20 MW, the Facility is required to comply with new requirements for the reliability and security of the regional electric grid, as overseen by the Northeast Power Coordinating Council (NPCC), the North American Electricity Reliability Corporation (NERC) and other related organizations of applicable jurisdiction.
 These requirements, which can require changes to physical plant as well as development and documentation of operating procedures, continue to evolve and expand.
 There is no assurance regarding the nature of the full set of NPCC and NERC requirements that the Facility might be required to implement, nor is there assurance regarding the cost and impact on performance of satisfying such requirements.

 • Waste Acquisition.
-In 2012, PERC received a total of 311,631 tons of municipal solid waste (MSW).
-This included 117,381 tons from commercial and spot market arrangements to supplement the 180,456 tons of MSW delivered by Charter Municipalities and 13,794 tons of MSW delivered by other municipalities.
-MSW deliveries to PERC by Charter Municipalities declined by 2,818 tons from 2011 to 2012, a drop of 1.5 percent, and, per PERC's records, fell short by 3,796 tons of the guaranteed annual tonnage (GAT) that the Charter Municipalities, in aggregate, were obligated to deliver to PERC in 2012 to avoid shortfall penalties.
-Whether such 2012 shortfall penalties will be assessed in 2013, and the magnitude of such penalties, had not been finalized as of this writing.
+In 2013, PERC received 306,875 tons of municipal solid waste (MSW).
+The MSW included 113,993 tons of MSW from commercial and spot market arrangements to supplement the 179,177 tons of MSW reported by PERC as delivered by Charter Municipalities and 13,705 tons of MSW delivered by other municipalities.
+MSW deliveries to PERC by Charter Municipalities declined by 1,279 tons from 2012 to 2013, a drop of 0.7 percent, and, per PERC's records, fell short by 5,075 tons of the guaranteed annual tonnage (GAT) that the Charter Municipalities, in aggregate, were obligated to deliver to PERC in 2013 to avoid shortfall penalties.
+Such shortfall does not account for MSW delivered to PERC that originated within the boundaries of Charter Municipalities but was credited to the accounts of commercial haufers.
+Whether such shortfall penalties will be assessed in 2014 for shortfalls in 2013 and 2012, and the magnitude of such penalties, had not been finalized as of this writing.